HYAllStars/Relations/ClosureOperators/README.md

-# Notes on Transtive Closure
+# Notes on Closure Operators

 Let A be any set.
 A binary relation on A is any subset of A × A = \{(x, y) : x ∈ A, y ∈ A\}.